 2 cups rolled oats

 I loved this cookbook the minute I started reading it, from the forward written by Ingrid E. Newkirk to the tips on how to stock your kitchen to the cheat sheet that lists all the “cheat” meats and egg and dairy alternatives you could ever want—as well as where to find them—to the easy, yummy recipes.
-You can find this book on PETA’s Web site or in your local bookstores.
+You can find this book at the PETA Shop or in your local bookstores.

 The next recipe I am going to try will be the Wicked Good Wafflewich, which is two waffles toasted, smeared with peanut butter, sprinkled with chocolate chips, then mashed together and drenched with maple syrup.
 It doesn’t get much better than that!